yesacas/AstonSpace/readme.txt

-Save copy of Astonlink V3.
-Made changes to use Bootstrapping and reconfiguration.
-Also added some jquery for language buttons.
+Astonlink V2 Made changes to use Bootstrapping and reconfiguration.